TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 2/Habakkuk 2.16.md

 ---

-Thou art filled with shame, and not glory: drink thou also, and be as one uncircumcised; the cup of Jehovah's right hand shall come round unto thee, and foul shame shall be upon thy glory.
+You are filled with shame, and not glory.
+You will also drink, and be exposed!
+The cup of Yahweh's right hand will come around to you, and disgrace will cover your glory.